 Private insurers are testing bundling in a variety of ways and, in 2013, Medicare began testing it with participating organizations.
 There are four models – various mix of inpatient only, inpatient and rehab, hospital only and hospital and doctors.
 They are working on bundled payment systems for 48 different conditions, from acute episodes like heart attacks to chronic diseases like diabetes.

 A lump sum usually given to a state or local government for a specific purpose.
-There can be some requirements attached to the grant, but in the current Medicaid debate (spring 2011), the gist is to give the money to the states with few strings attached.
+There can be some requirements attached to the grant, but in Medicaid debate which has cropped up repeatedly in Congress, the basic idea championed by the Republicans is to give the money to the states with few strings attached.
 That would give the governors great flexibility in who to cover, and what benefits to offer, changing the very nature of the Medicaid entitlement.
 Jointly funded by the state and federal governments and largely administered by the states, Medicaid was established in 1965.
 It provides health care for certain low-income and disabled people.
 It also covers long term care, such as nursing homes, for low-income elderly.

-The Republican block grant proposal would mean federal spending would be predictable - and lower than it would otherwise be.
-(The federal government, on average, pays 57 cents of each Medicaid dollar, higher in poor states, lower in wealthier ones).
+The Republican block grant proposals that have been offered over the years generally would mean federal spending would be predictable - and lower than it would otherwise be.
+(The federal government, on average, pays 57 cents of each Medicaid dollar, higher in poor states, lower in wealthier ones.
+It’s paying 100 percent of Medicaid expansion for three years, and then phases down to 90 percent.)
 Block grant advocates argue that if freed of the federal bureaucracy, governors could come up with more creative and innovative and efficient ways of covering people in need.
 But critics, including most congressional Democrats, say the grants would grow so slowly that they would not be able to keep up with the needs - and that states would either have to pick up the tab, or slash already low provider payments - or cut benefits or beneficiaries.
-The Congressional Budget Office has said that that state-level innovation would not be able to compensate for the huge loss of federal income ($1.4 trillion by 2021 if the cost of health reform repeal is included, about $750 billion without including it.)
+The Congressional Budget Office has said that that state-level innovation would not be able to make up for the huge loss of federal income.

 This kind of health plan traditionally has covered only big, serious expenses.
 Some also could have annual or lifetime limits to how much they covered even then.
 The new catastrophic option in the ACA health insurance markets does include additional coverage and consumer protections.
 It covers three primary care visits a year, and certain recommended preventive services.
 Then the beneficiary pays bills out of pocket.
 In the event of a serious illness or accident, the beneficiary must meet the deductible, which is usually high.
 But out-of-pocket annual expenses are limited to $6,350 for an individual and $12,700 for a qualified health plan.
 People who qualify for federal subsidies on the exchange – tax credits toward paying for insurance – can’t use them for a catastrophic policy.